Dr. Bert Leo Faison Jr. Obituary (2021) St. Louis Post-Dispatch

 He taught many courses at the college level, as well as teaching and counseling students at Webster, Country Day School, Lindbergh, Parkway South and Parkway West High Schools.

-In 1968, Bert began traveling as a supply minister to many of the churches in the Greater St. Louis area.
+In 1968, Bert began traveling as a supply minister to any of the churches in the Greater St. Louis area.
 This job he loved, continuing until his voice wasn't strong enough to preach.

 After retiring in 1996, he began volunteering in the Surgical Center at St. John's Mercy, a job he loved for 20+ years, until walking long distances prevented him from continuing.